Campus visioning process | Aspire

 Deputy Vice-Chancellor and Principal Award

-The award is presented by the Deputy Vice-Chancellor and Principal to a staff member who has made distinctive and exceptional contributions to UBC Okanagan and the community at large.
-Nominees must be employed at the UBC Okanagan campus for at least three years of continuous service and successful applicants will have initiated projects and programs that exceed their job description duties.
+The award is presented by the Deputy Vice-Chancellor and Principal to a staff member who has made distinctive and exceptional contributions to UBC, the Okanagan campus, and the community at large.
+Nominees must be employed at the UBC Okanagan campus for at least three years of continuous service and will have taken initiative on projects and programs that exceed their current job description duties.

 - More information and the nomination form is available here.